bernasjan4926/DLL-injector/README.md

-how a DLL injector works is injecting a .DLL file (basically a addon file that will modify the game) if u want to get some good cheat DLL's https://www.unknowncheats.me/ would be my recommendation
+how a DLL injector works is injecting a .DLL file (basically a addon file that will modify the game) if u want to get some good cheat DLL's https://www.unknowncheats.me/ would be my recommendation if you dont trust this repository you can build it from the .py file or make a PyCharm project etc.
+# how to build
+install any IDE(of your choice)
+1 make sure you have python support on your IDE to be able to compile python code 2 download the source code
+3 load into your IDE
+4 now press build to build it